Table of Contents

 Discharging the CRT

-Most Sony PVMs (when working properly) are designed to be self-discharging and do not retain energy in the CRT after being powered off.
-However there are cases where they don't, so even an experienced service technician will still take the proper safety precautions and double-check the CRT is discharged before service, using a discharge probe.
+Most Sony PVMs (when working properly) are designed to be self-discharging and do not retain energy in the CRT after being powered off for ~10 seconds.
+However there are cases where they don't (either due to a fault or it could be an older model which doesn't have automatic discharging), so even an experienced service technician will still take the proper safety precautions and double-check the CRT is discharged before service, using a discharge probe.
 Any high voltage probe rated for 20kV is safe to use for both measuring a live CRT's high voltage and discharging it.
 To discharge the CRT with a probe, you simply attach its grounding clip to the CRT's grounding strap or any metal part of the monitor chassis that has continuity with the tube's DAG coating (the black paint on the back of the CRT's glass envelope).
 Once ground is attached, you slip the tip of the probe under the anode rubber cap until you make contact with the metal conductor at its center.
 If the CRT had any voltage, you will hear a sizzle or zap as the electricity jumps from the anode to your probe tip, discharging to ground.

 If you want to be extra safe, you can buy insulated gloves rated for high voltage (class 0).
 This is unnecessary but I will mention it here for those that want to take all possible precautions.